tsschepens/Glycemia/README.md

         glycemia="$(exec ~/your-path/glyColorless.sh || echo 'No Data')"
     }
     ```
-Note that it is a different script.
-Since Sandbar doesnt accept bash color output (or maybe I just don't know how to make it work...), I removed the color part and just ouput what glyBase gives us..
+Note that this is a different script than the one for Waybar.
+The output line is a bit different.
-* The colorless script looks like this :
+* The output line looks like this :
     ```sh
-    #!/bin/zsh
-    source ~/.zshrc
-    OUTPUT=$(gl)
-    echo $OUTPUT
+    echo "^fg($COLOR)$OUTPUT^fg(#bcb5ff)"
     ```
 * Then, still in the status config file, you add another line in the while loop (assuming you used a while loop to time the refresh rate of your Sandbar modules.
 If not, you should, it's litteraly the default config recommended):
     ```sh